How to Choose Bathroom Wallpaper

 Make a Statement

 Wallpaper in a bathroom acts like artwork and gives the space another dimension.
 This chic Greek-key-inspired wallpaper creates dramatic contrast against ebony-stained wood floors and a traditional freestanding bathtub.
+Be sure to stick to tranquil wallpaper designs in your spa-like bath spaces.

 Don't be afraid to flirt with color and pattern; a small space like a powder room is a great place to go bold with wallpaper.
 These bright blooms honor the classic look of traditional white fixtures while contributing a touch of modernity with the pattern's oversize scale.
+Before putting up this pretty bathroom wallpaper, be sure to sufficiently prep and prime the walls for optimal application.

 Learn How to Wallpaper